Mystic (comics): Overview

+Story

 The first six issues of Mystic describe Giselle's gaining of the Sigil and the efforts of the guild leaders to regain her power.
 Giselle gains her Sigil in the first issue and without intending to, steals the spirits of the ancient (and long dead) guild leaders.
 She also gets a guide in the form of a talking cat-like creature with yellow eyes and a love interest named Thierry Chevailier (an artist but without any magical ability).
 Starting in issue #4, Giselle gains the attention of one of The First who goes by the name Darrow.
 At first Darrow seems to help Giselle but he is under orders from Ingra to sway Giselle to the side of House Sinister.

 The efforts of the other guild leaders to strip Giselle of the spirits of the long dead guild leaders fail (issue #6) but the leaders of all but two of the magic guilds regard the situation as unacceptable.
 To destroy Giselle the guild leaders (with the exception of Astral and Nouveau) break the prison which confined Animora.
 This sets in motion a conflict which lasts for the next 12 issues between Giselle (and her sister Genevieve, the leader of the Nouveau guild) against Animora and the other guild leaders.
 Darrow rapidly switches sides and supports Animora also.
 With the reluctant aid of the spirits of the former guild leaders, Giselle is able to defeat all her enemies (issue #14 and again in issue #20) but at a cost.

 After her second defeat, Animora was able to establish a psychic link to Giselle and over time this turned into a form of possession.
 As this control was growing, Giselle alienated her good friend Thierry Chevailier and he fell in love with the older sister Genevieve (issue #24).
 Eventually Giselle meets Ingra and after a battle - in which Ingra easily defeats Giselle - Ingra breaks Animora's hold over Giselle and imprisons Animora (issue #23).
 Part of the reason why Ingra is able to defeat Giselle is that due to Giselle's recent behavior, the spirits of the guild leaders refuse to help her.
 Giselle, without their aid, finds that her knowledge of magic is very poor.
 She resolves to become a master of magic and starts with learning the magic of the Nouveau guild from her sister Genevieve, before moving on to the Shaman guild, the Djinn guild and the Astral guild (issues #25–28).

-Note: In CrossGen Chronicles #5 it was revealed that an eighth guild named Taroc had existed but vanished long ago.
+In CrossGen Chronicles #5 it is revealed that an eighth guild named Taroc had existed but vanished centuries ago.
 The Taroc guild leader sacrificed herself to imprison Animora, one of The First, who had been banished by Ingra, the leader of House Sinister.

-It was later revealed that a secret guild exists (issue #33) called the Geometer guild; the members of which are allied with the Dark Magi guild and the Tantric guild.
+It is later revealed that a secret guild exists (issue #33) called the Geometer guild, the members of which are allied with the Dark Magi guild and the Tantric guild.
 The Geometers believe themselves to be manipulators of all the other guilds; the guildmaster is named Archemus.